duvenaud/learn-discrete/readme.md

 Grades will be based on:

-  * Class presentations - 20%
+  * Class presentations
+  * One assignment, designed to help you become familiar with different gradient estimators.
-  * Project proposal - 20% - Due Oct 14th
+  * Project proposal
-  * Project presentation - 20% - Nov 18th and 25th
+  * Project presentation
-  * Project report and code - 40% - Dec 10th
+  * Project report and code

 ### Project
 Students can work on projects individually,in pairs, or even in triplets.
 The grade will depend on the ideas, how well you present them in the report, how clearly you position your work relative to existing literature, how illuminating your experiments are, and well-supported your conclusions are.
+Full marks will require a novel contribution.

 Each group of students will write a short (around 2 pages) research project proposal, which ideally will be structured similarly to a standard paper.
 It should include a description of a minimum viable project, some nice-to-haves if time allows, and a short review of related work.